Bresse Chicken: Eggs, Height, Size and Raising Tips

 • Their legs have a steel blue tint

 All four breeds of the Bresse chicken have a bright red comb and blue steel leg color.
 The feather color differs by variety.
-The Bresse chicken is listed under the type of pullet, chicken or capon.
-The class status for the Bresse chicken is large.
+The Bresse chicken is listed under pullet, chicken, or capon types.
+The class status for the Bresse chicken is significant.

 The Bresse chicken is known to have unusually light bones and very thin skin.
 This is why the meat of Bresse chickens is considered one of a kind and the tastiest chickens in the world.
 The Bresse chicken produces succulent meat with an intense flavor.